 When your furnace won’t start, doing your own furnace repair in Port Orchard, Washington, can feel pretty overwhelming.

-Troubleshooting your furnace might feel like an intimidating job when your heat won’t work.
+Figuring out a furnace-related problem might feel like an overwhelming chore when your heat won’t power on.
 But it doesn’t have to be like that.

-There are a few speedy, inexpensive fixes you can do on your own to prevent a furnace repair call.
+There are a few fast, inexpensive fixes you can do yourself to skip a furnace repair call.

 If you find you need help from a heating and cooling pro and live in Port Orchard, Air Masters Heating & Cooling can assist you.
 We can repair most makes of heating systems and also provide emergency furnace repair.

-While you’re talking with us, consider an annual furnace maintenance plan that could help you avoid problems in the future.
+While you’re in touch with us, consider a regular furnace maintenance plan that could help you avoid problems in the future.
 We can tell you how frequently your furnace should be inspected by one of our NATE-certified Pros.

-Follow our easy guide below to get to work on troubleshooting your furnace.
-Most of these steps don’t require mechanical skills.
+Use our easy guide below to start troubleshooting your furnace.
+Most of these steps don’t require mechanical abilities.

 Furnace Repair Checklist